Betsy ran off for a weekend of skiing in Steamboat Springs a few weeks ago and left me at home with a fast approaching cookbook deadline.

 When she came home, she barely mentioned the slopes, but said, “I had a sandwich.”
 I congratulated her on her sandwich but asked if there was anything specific about it.

-She went on to describe this sucker.
+She went on to describe this recipe for Peanut Butter Bacon Sandwiches.
 While this sandwich has no cheese in it, the final texture has a very grilled cheese feel to it.
 It’s really perfect after a cold day out on the mountain… so I hear…

 1) Lay out the bacon strips on a sheet pan or on a cooling rack and bake at 350 degrees for about 25 minutes until the strips are very crispy.
 Let the bacon cool slightly and chop it finely.